mist64/cbmbus_doc/3 Commodore DOS.md

 [^7]: Commodore DOS breaks the layer 3 convention in this case.
 An `UNLISTEN` event does not signal the termination of a byte stream, it should merely pause it.

+[^8]: Many [sources](https://spiro.trikaliotis.net/Book#vic1541) describe the "`B-R`" and "`B-W`" commands as buggy because their behavior didn't seem to make sense and the explanation seemed to have been missing from common forms of documentation.